Sharing is caring!

 Etsy’s Ease Of Use

 However, there are not a lot of customization options available.
-So, if you want your shop to look a certain way, you may not like Etsy as much as some of the other options.
+If you are looking for more customization, you may not like Etsy as much as some of the other options.

 Etsy’s Costs